exorstudios/riftbreaker-wiki/docs/modding-files/dat-files/the-weapon-stats-file.md

 ### default_value
 Is only available when the stats_feature `BASE_DEFAULT` is given.
-Sets a default value which XXXXXXXX.
+Sets a single value with optional min/max value for randomization.
 Just used for weapons and item typically.

 ### max_value
-Sets a max value.
+Sets a max value, used by `BASE_MINMAX` and optionally `BASE_DEFAULT`.

 ### min_value
-Sets a min value.
+Sets a min value, used by `BASE_MINMAX` and optionally `BASE_DEFAULT`.

 ### stat_features
 Special stats which describe the general value behaviour of an entity.